timklge/node-teamspeak/README.md

 node-teamspeak
 ==============

-This is a tiny library which allows you to connect to any TeamSpeak (R)-3-Server which has the ServerQuery-API enabled.
-This allows you to do anything a normal user can do (except sending and receiving voice data) automatically via JavaScript (e. g. listing clients logged in on the server).
+This is a tiny CommonJS-module which allows you to connect to any TeamSpeak (R)-3-Server which has the ServerQuery-API enabled.
+Using the ServerQuery-API, you can do a normal TeamSpeak-user can do (except sending and receiving voice data) automatically via JavaScript (e. g. listing clients logged in on the server).